krishnanlab/teaching/2019-fall_statgaps/README.md

 - Correct me when I am wrong.

 ### Final Exam
 A major goal of this course is to prepare you for performing statisitcal data analysis with care, and for presenting your ideas and findings effectively.
-The final exam – scheduled on Dec 09 3–5pm – will serve as a practical way to do exactly that.
+The final exam will serve as a practical way to do exactly that.
 We discuss and nail the details when we meet in class.
+It is scheduled twice to accommodate everyone's schedule: Dec 05 and Dec 06 12:30 – 2:30 pm at [Akers Hall](https://goo.gl/maps/pWtf1rZxyGZMqRpq9) - Classroom 135.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-fall_statgaps/README.md#cmse-890-310-gaps-missteps-and-errors-in-statistical-data-analysis) ]